Who We Are

 A noted engineer, Jay Egg, published an article which explains why “it is reasonable to assume that geothermal heating and cooling can be accomplished at the Empire State Plaza.”
 This article presented a real, concrete solution that addressed the state’s need for power while not harming the climate and the neighborhood.

 For two years, we engaged in a campaign of petitions, rallies, public meetings, press conferences and similar actions.
 We met numerous times with state legislators and succeeded in getting the budget item for the fracked gas turbines significantly amended to remove the authorization for a (gas) co-generation plant and to emphasize renewable energy.
-We prepared detailed critiques of NYPA’s late-2017 claim that renewables were not feasible for the Plaza plus discussions of renewable-energy alternatives.
+We prepared detailed critiques of the New York Power Authority’s late-2017 claim that renewables were not feasible for the Plaza plus discussions of renewable-energy alternatives.
 In July 2019 we issued a detailed science report which recapped and expanded on these critiques and discussions.